Brian is an aspiring writer that seeks to inform and educate the public through informative and educational pieces from various categories.

 Overgeneralization is an extremely widespread phenomenon in society, very much so if we are dealing with people and emotions are involved.
 Oftentimes, we fail to recognize that we are being controlled by emotions or past experiences, which makes us form conclusions on the little experience that we think is relevant.
 For example, we may have an unfavorable experience with a particular group of people from a specific background.

 The experience led us to form a general perception that people from the group with similar background behaves and acts in the same way.
 A good representation of this is in the way we view our Muslim friends as terrorists, which is not fair to the other Muslims, who do not share the beliefs of causing hurt in the name of the religion.
 This leads to the breakdown of societal peace and destroys faith in humanity.

 Another way overgeneralization can cause harm and destruction is when it takes the form of limiting beliefs.
-You may inhibit your own potential through self-limiting beliefs, whereby you think you will not be able to reach your true potential just because of the way you are, your identity, and the environment you are in.
-There are people who plant the idea in themselves that success is not for them and it is unattainable because of their origin and background.
+You may inhibit your potential through self-limiting beliefs, whereby you think you will not be able to reach your true potential just because of the way you are, your identity, and the environment you are in.
+Some people plant the idea in themselves that success is not for them and it is unattainable because of their origin and background.